Does Mole Removal Leave A Scar

 Shave Removal

-During a shave removal, your dermatologist will first numb the area with injections of anesthesia, then use a special blade to shave off the raised mole and level it out with the rest of your skin.
 While shave removal is a less invasive procedure than surgery, it does not guarantee that the mole will be completely removed.
-Because the roots of the mole may still be present at the base, there can still be some pigment at the base of the mole and the mole could grow back.
+Because the roots of the mole may still be present at the base, there can still be some pigment at the base of the mole, and the mole could grow back.
 The tissue that is removed is also sent out to a laboratory for confirmation analysis.

 Surgical Excision